 300mm silicon wafer diameter can be irradiated with neutrons to obtain a high-energy neutron beam (e.g. a laser or electron beam).
 A wide range of silicon wafers irradiate a neutron and a range of different semiconductor types, such as silicon nanotubes, silicon oxide or silicon nitride.

 As neutrons continue to travel through silicon, transmutation produces more and more phosphorus atoms, and therefore doping becomes more and more of type N. This bond forms a single oxygen-containing silicon crystal, bringing the scattered intermediates and the intermediate silicon closer together, possibly creating a new type of high-oxygen NTD silicon.
 Carbon and oxygen are retained as oxygen and carbon silicon and are not affected by the NTD process.
 A new acceptor and donor are discovered and an electrically active role for hydrogen is established.
 [Sources: 1, 2, 3, 4]

-The NTD process is better suited for cylindrical ingot bars with a diameter of less than 1 mm and a thickness of only 0.5 mm.
+NTD works best with silicon ingots of less than 1 mm diameter and 0.5 mm thick.
 To minimize the effects of inhomogeneity, the silicon ingots and bars are rotated so that neutron irradiation is carried out on both sides.
 The semiconductor wafers are then measured to determine whether residual radiation is present.
-A silicon ingot with a diameter of 200 mm is irradiated on a wafer that is rotated during irradiation.
-[Sources: 4]
+A silicon ingot with a diameter of 200 mm is irradiated on a wafer that is rotated during irradiation. ources: